 A child's affective development always occurs in relation to the dynamics of educating and can never be explained apart from them.
-However, empirical research on affective development also has brought to light valuable insights, and here one thinks of the work of Erikson (1959 and 1963).
-He divides the period of childhood into three categories: the first is from birth to 18 months and is called the period of trust versus mistrust; the second is from 1 1/2 to 3 years which he refers to as the period of autonomy versus shame and doubt; and the third is from 3 to 6 years, the period of initiative versus guilt.
+However, empirical research on affective development also has brought valuable insights to light, and here one thinks of the work of Erikson (1959 and 1963).
+He divides the period of childhood into three categories: the first is from birth to 18-months and is called the period of trust versus mistrust; the second is from 1 1⁄2- to 3 -years, which he refers to as the period of autonomy versus shame and doubt; and the third is from 3- to 6-years, the period of initiative versus guilt.

-During the period of trust versus mistrust, a child has a special needfor loving physical contact and emphasized are feeding, the acts of sucking, biting and salivating, and according to him, a baby will develop feelings of trust or mistrust depending on the quality of caring and feelings associated with feeding, pampering, bathing and dressing him/her.
-According to Erikson, by sensing motherly care and warmth, a child discovers that he/she can trust her and the world.
+During the period of trust versus mistrust, a child has a special needfor loving physical contact and emphasized are feeding, the acts of sucking, biting, and salivating and, according to him, a baby develops feelings of trust or mistrust depending on the quality of caring and feelings associated with feeding, pampering, bathing, and dressing him/her.
+According to Erikson, by sensing motherly care and warmth, a child discovers he/she can trust her and the world.

 Sprinthall and Sprinthall (1977: 194) indicate that a mother represents practically the entire world for a young child.
-Throughher, he/she learns that, although sometimes she disappears, she continually reappears..
+Throughher, he/she learns that, although sometimes she disappears, she continually reappears.